 The most important decision you will make is which host to go with.
 As I said before you can do it all yourself and save money or you can use a service such as onCarrot and use their themes and templates (you'll still need to provide your own content though).

-OnCarrot (or Investor Carrot) claims to provide highly optimized content for real estate investor websites that will rank at the top of Google.
+OnCarrot (or Investor Carrot) claims to provide the most highly optimized content for real estate investor websites (and recently they offer real estate agent websites too!) that will rank at the top of Google.